chharvey/counterpoint/docs/spec/notation.md

 then \`bach.name\` is shorthand for «the \`name\` property of \`bach\`», which is the value `'Bach'`.

-### Solid Language Values
+### Counterpoint Language Values
-[Solid Language Values](./data-types.md#solid-language-types) are displayed with a `monospace typeface`.
+[Counterpoint Language Values](./data-types.md#counterpoint-language-types) are displayed with a `monospace typeface`.
 Examples include `true`, `42.0`, and `'hello'`.
-There is no notational distinction between Solid Language Values and longer code snippets such as `let n: int = 42;`; however, the semantics will be apparent in context.
+There is no notational distinction between Counterpoint Language Values and longer code snippets such as `let n: int = 42;`; however, the semantics will be apparent in context.

 ## Context-Free Grammars
-Context-free grammars define the lexical and syntactic composition of Solid programs.
+Context-free grammars define the lexical and syntactic composition of Counterpoint programs.

 A context-free grammar consists of a number of **productions**, each of which defines an abstract symbol called a **nonterminal** by